yingding/android-examples/kotlinCodeLabCoroutinesIntro/README.md

 ## Modules
 * start: the original start code template for your own exercises
-* app: contains all the improved code results with all non-alpha libs till [last edit]
+* app: contains all the improved code results with all non-alpha libs till 23.Aug.2021
 * finished_code: the original google codelab results module.

-you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of [last edit]
+you can compare `app` module with `finished_code` module to see how the code have been changed from 2019 as google published this codelab and how you shall use coroutines at the time of 23.Aug.2021

-[last edit]: 23-Aug-2021

 <!-- reference style link
 non-alpha libs till [last edit][1]
-[1]: 23/Aug/2021
+[1]: 23-Aug-2021
+Note the reference style link just make a link, it doesn't replace the text

 https://stackoverflow.com/questions/24580042/github-markdown-are-macros-and-variables-possible/26196818#26196818
 https://www.brianchildress.co/variables-in-markdown/